Georgia Birth Injury-related Medical Malpractice lawyers

 - Support Staff

 In some cases, the company that owns or operates the hospital where injury occurred may be held liable as well.
 This all depends on the specifics of your case and is something that will be established while we are building your claim.
 We are prepared to hold every person who played a role in your child’s injury to full account.
-We will discuss this in greater detail during your free case review at one of our Atlanta area offices.
+We will discuss this in greater detail during your free case review with one of our Georgia birth injury attorneys.

 CEREBRAL PALSY BIRTH INJURIES